wtang1996/HackDartmouth-16F/README.md

 Profile

-Accessible through the upper navbar and details the user's posts, information, and profile picture.
+Accessible through the upper navbar and details the user's posts, personal information, and profile picture.

 ![profile](/img/Profile.png)